 Our underlying profile database architecture helps businesses scale up by continually adding new profile attributes over time from any channel or source without having to unwind months (or years) of work due to rigid data schemas.

-We doesn’t saddle our customers with ballooning data storage expenses (like some of the marketing clouds do), leaving them no choice but to arbitrarily delete key data points simply to avoid such costs.
+We don’t saddle our customers with ballooning data storage expenses (like some of the marketing clouds do), leaving them no choice but to arbitrarily delete key data points simply to avoid such costs.

 Our customers have complete control over the quality and quantity of data stored in their tenants and can easily delete and add data as needed, thus eliminating the potential for any surprise data-overage charges.